The Texas governor who refused to concede after losing a bitter election

 When Edmund J. Davis started out in politics in the 1850s, he was Whig.
 Then he became a Democrat.
 When the Civil War gripped the country, Davis — like then-Gov. Sam Houston — opposed secession.
 He led a cavalry regiment for the Union during the war, fighting all over the South and witnessing Confederate Gen. Edmund Kirby Smith’s surrender in Texas.

 Davis’s wife and children were treated badly by Confederates, and Davis himself had narrowly escaped lynching only by the intervention of Mexico, according to historian and Davis biographer Carl Moneyhon.
-So when state constitutional conventions were held in 1866 and 1868 to1869, Davis showed up with some personal and political bones to pick.
+So when state constitutional conventions were held in 1866 and 1868 to 1869, Davis showed up with some personal and political bones to pick.

 Now a Radical Republican representing the border region, Davis worked to block ex-Confederates (largely Democrats) from political power and expand voting rights to Black Texans.
-And in 1869, he defeated a fellow Republican in the race for governor.
+In 1869, he defeated a fellow Republican in the race for governor.

 For a long time, Davis was depicted as a typical “scalawag,” a derisive term for White Southerners who became Republicans during the Reconstruction era, supposedly out of self-interest.
-Moneyhon’s biography restores Davis’s reputation somewhat, pointing out that he started public schooling in the state, stood up to police forces and further expanded civil rights for newly freed Black people.
+Moneyhon’s biography restores Davis’s reputation somewhat, pointing out he started public schooling in the state, stood up to police forces and further expanded civil rights for newly freed Black people.

 When he ran for reelection in December 1872, ex-Confederates had regained the right to vote, and Davis got a Democratic opponent, Richard Coke.
 Voter intimidation, fraud and other irregularities occurred on both sides, to what degree is unclear.
 When Davis lost by a margin of 2 to 1, he declared the entire election invalid.
 The Texas Supreme Court agreed, but Democrats declared that, actually, the court was invalid.